 About the woodland

-Purchased by the Council in 1974, the woodland once formed part of a larger estate owned by Hugh Scott, Laird of Galashiels.
+Purchased by our predecessor council in 1974, the woodland once formed part of a larger estate owned by Hugh Scott, Laird of Galashiels.

 A wheelchair-friendly path runs from the main gates up to a magnificent viewpoint, where the southwest side of the wood meets open country.
 Part of the Southern Upland Way footpath runs through the wood.